Escrow is protection for you—the fee you pay to have your transactions handled by professionals is “money in the bank.”

 Nelson Escrow Service works for your protection and convenience during the process.
 We strive to make this process as smooth and easy as possible.
 We clearly and effectively communicate with all parties involved to mitigate confusion and questions.
 By eliminating the guesswork from the transaction, we make the entire process pleasant and error free.

-Whether you are a Buyer, Seller or Lender, at Nelson & Carver, P.S., our escrow team will protect you in your real estate transactions with our expertise.
+Whether you are a Buyer, Seller or Lender, at Nelson & Allen, P.S., our escrow team will protect you in your real estate transactions with our expertise.

 For questions you may have concerning our Escrow Department, give us a call: 253-845-1120.

 Most contracts that involve the transfer, lease or financing of real or personal property can be placed in escrow.
 You may be involved in escrow when you buy or sell a home, mobile home, or even a small business.

 Whether you are the buyer or the seller, you want assurance that no funds or property will change hands until all of your instructions have been followed.
 With the increasing complexity of law and tax structures, it takes a trained professional to supervise the transaction and ensure those instructions are followed.

 Who handles the escrow transaction?

 Our escrow officers are trained and experienced professionals.
 They can provide you with the assistance required to close your transaction quickly and effectively, under the terms of you instructions.

 As a buyer entering into escrow, what must I do?

 If the transaction is contingent upon a new loan, it is your responsibility to arrange this loan.
 Your real estate agent can be most helpful in obtaining a lender, since he or she is more knowledgeable about which lenders are currently active and their financing terms.